DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 Property            | Type             | Description
 ------------------- | ---------------- | --------------------------------------------------------
-`screenshotPath`    | String           | The directory path where the screenshot was saved to.
+`screenshotPath`    | String           | The path where the screenshot was saved.
-`thumbnailPath`     | String           | The directory path where the screenshot's thumbnail was saved to.
+`thumbnailPath`     | String           | The path where the screenshot's thumbnail was saved.
 `userAgent`         | String           | The user agent string of the browser where the screenshot was captured.
 `quarantineAttempt` | Number           | The [quarantine](../../using-testcafe/programming-interface/runner.md#quarantine-mode) attempt's number.
 `takenOnFail`       | Boolean          | Specifies if the screenshot was captured when the test failed.